BibleGet-I-O/bibleget-wordpress/readme.txt

 # must be lowercase "screenshot-#.ext" where # corresponds to the list number above

 == Changelog ==

+= 8.2 =
+* Fix: focus lost from block controls making it almost impossible to use them
+* Enhancement: create fallback for Google Fonts when API key not used, and which works for the Font select control both in the Customizer and the Block editor
+* Enhancement: clean up js code using more arrow functions

 = 8.1 =
 * Fix: Font Select in Customizer was still broken after modernizing the plugin's javascript